-Canada’s oldest department of Art History was established in March 1935 after the University of Toronto applied for and received a grant from the Carnegie Corporation to hire its first Chair and pay for his salary for the next five years.
-After an extensive six-year search, John Alford (1890-1960), a British lecturer from the Courtauld Institute of Art at the University of London was appointed.
-During the first year, a “pass course” was offered; however demand was great enough that an honours course was added the following year.
-In 1936, the Carnegie Corporation gave the University additional funds to hire an additional lecturer, Peter Brieger (1898-1983), a German refugee then working at the Courtauld.
+Canada’s oldest Department of History of Art/Graduate Department of Art was established in March 1935 after the University of Toronto applied for and received a grant from the Carnegie Corporation to hire its first Chair and pay for his salary for the next five years.
+After an extensive six-year search, John Alford (1890–1960), a British lecturer from the Courtauld Institute of Art at the University of London, was appointed.
+During the first year, a “pass course” was offered; however, demand was great enough that an honours course was added the following year.
+In 1936, the Carnegie Corporation gave the University additional funds to hire an additional lecturer, Peter Brieger (1898–1983), a German refugee then working at the Courtauld.

 Artist-educators were hired shortly thereafter to instruct studio courses, the first being led by Frederick S. Haines (1879–1960), then principal of the Ontario College of Art.
 In 1938 distinguished Canadian artist Charles Comfort (1900–1994) joined the Department, and, with John Alford, designed a series of basic studio courses that were among the earliest of such programs offered in a Canadian university.